roshnikumar11/obstacle_sensing_robot/README.md

 ### How It Works

-1. Sensor Reading: Three ultrasonic sensors continuously measure distances to surrounding objects
+1. Sensor Reading: An ultrasonic sensor continuously measures distance to surrounding objects
 2. Decision Making: Arduino processes sensor data and determines if obstacles are within the threshold distance
 3. Path Planning: When an obstacle is detected, the robot calculates the best alternative direction
 4. Movement Control: DC motors are controlled to execute the planned movement (forward, turn left, turn right, or reverse)